-Early last year I took a look at a game which stood up against Artifex Mundi as a horror-based adult version of their infamous Hidden Object Games, True Fear: Forsaken Souls ~ Part 1.
+Early last year I took a look at a game that stood up against Artifex Mundi as a horror-based adult version of their ever-popular Hidden Object Games, True Fear: Forsaken Souls ~ Part 1.
 Its dark tones, spooky story, difficult platinum, and abundance of puzzles, all made that game a worthy alternative for those looking for a casual horror puzzle game.
 This week saw the release of the long-awaited sequel, and ‘conclusion’, to the story in the aptly named True Fear: Forsaken Souls ~ Part 2.

 Although set within its own enclosed story – for the most part – True Fear: Forsaken Souls ~ Part 2 is part of a trilogy – prior knowledge of what happened in the first game (and the bonus episode that came with it) is highly recommended as the events within this episode will make more sense.
-Also, developer Goblinz has gone all-out with the puzzles this time around, delivering a game which is approximately two-three times bigger and longer than the previous one in the series, dropping the Hidden Object puzzles in favour of actual ‘puzzles’ only.
+Also, developer Goblinz has gone all-out with the puzzles this time around, delivering a game that is approximately two-three times bigger and longer than the previous one in the series, dropping the Hidden Object puzzles in favour of actual ‘puzzles’ only.

 So, turn off the lights, put on your headphones and get yourself comfy, you’ll not want to turn the game off despite how creepy it gets – let’s find out why…